Autumn plants for a rich colour palette

-The rich colour palette that autumn brings with it, doesn’t have to be confined to the canopies of trees.
-There are many plants that can inject these warm shades into the garden and fill borders and beds with long-lasting colour.
-Nurserywoman Fleur van Zonneveld runs the Dutch nursery De Kleine Plantage and here, Fleur has recommended ten plants for early autumn that are long-lasting and pollinator-friendly.
+The rich colour palette that autumn brings with it, doesn't have to be confined to the canopies of trees.
+There are many autumn plants that can inject these warm shades into the garden and fill borders and beds with long-lasting colour.
+Nurserywoman Fleur van Zonneveld runs the Dutch nursery De Kleine Plantage and here, Fleur has recommended ten of the best plants for autumn that are long-lasting and pollinator-friendly.

 Height 2m.
 Origin North America.
 Growing conditions Moist but well-drained soil; full sun.
 Hardiness RHS H7, USDA 5a-8b.
 Season of interest Summer to autumn.

 Aster rugulosus ‘Asrugo’

 A beautiful and hassle-free aster that flowers abundantly and for several months.
 It doesn’t proliferate and doesn’t suffer from mildew.
 Over time it changes colour from white to dusty pink, making it a perfect plant to combine with other perennials in the pink and burgundy colour spectrum, such as Lobelia x speciosa ‘Fan Scharlach’, Persicaria amplexicaulis ‘Blackfield’ or Sanguisorba officinalis ‘Tanna’.
 Its somewhat looser inflorescences make it ideal for more naturalistic planting schemes in autumn.

 Height 70cm.
 Origin Garden origin (species Japan, eastern Asia).
 Growing conditions Moist but well-drained soil; full sun.
 Hardiness RHS H7.
 Season of interest Summer to autumn.